vantezzen/nftlicense/README.md

   `api`: API Provider to use for verifying ownership

-  `pramble` (optional): Text to prepend to the challenge message.
+  `pramble` (optional): Text to prepend to the licensing request message.
 This will be shown on the user's MetaMask popup.
 If not set, the preamble will be:

   ```
   Please sign this message to verify your ownership of the wallet.
   After verifying your ownership, we are able to verify that your wallet contains the necessary license NFT to use this software.
   ```

-- `getChallenge(): object`
+- `createLicensingRequest(): object`

-  Returns a new challenge object
+  Returns a new licensing request object

-- `validateLicenseWithChallenge(answer: object): Promise<boolean>`
+- `validateLicensingResponse(answer: object): Promise<boolean>`

   Validate an answer received from the user's browser

-  `answer`: Answer object as returned by `NFTLicenseBrowser.completeChallenge`
+  `answer`: Answer object as returned by `NFTLicenseBrowser.createLicensingResponse`

 ### NFTLicenseBrowser